Chinese farmers, supermarkets race to supply food to locked down Wuhan

 The lack of staff and delivery services is plaguing other parts of the food supply chain in Hubei province, of which Wuhan is the capital, others said.
 A number of smaller cities in Hubei have also been locked down due to the outbreak.

-Wuhan’s largest wholesale grocery outlet, the Baishazhou Agricultural Products Market, supplies supermarkets and big restaurants in neighboring cities in Hubei province, such as Huangshi and Jiujiang, but is seeing fewer customers due to the restrictions.
+Wuhan’s largest wholesale grocery outlet, the Baishazhou Agricultural Products Market, supplies supermarkets and big restaurants in neighbouring cities in Hubei province, such as Huangshi and Jiujiang, but is seeing fewer customers due to the restrictions.

 “We have plenty of vegetables,” said Yuan, an employee in the market’s vegetable department.
 “But a lot are going rotten.”

-Reporting by Sophie Yu and Brenda Goh; Editing by Janet Lawrence
+Reporting by Sophie Yu and Brenda Goh; Additional reporting by Chen Aizhu in Singapore; Editing by Janet Lawrence